grepplabs/kafka-proxy/README.md

 is configurable and uses golang plugin system over RPC.

 The proxies can also authenticate each other using a pluggable method which is transparent to other Kafka servers and clients.
-Currently the Google ID Token for service accounts is implemented i.e. proxy client requests and sends service account JWT and proxy server receives and validates it against Google JWKS.
+Currently, the Google ID Token for service accounts is implemented i.e. proxy client requests and sends service account JWT and proxy server receives and validates it against Google JWKS.

 Kafka API calls can be restricted to prevent some operations e.g. topic deletion or produce requests.